wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 	- It's better to store the command information in one variable and create N variables for selectin its specific values
 	- Services inside systemd are a better way to create scripts that need reboot, for example -
-	- An idea to keep the middle part of a variable is getting the last (or first) part and then, again, getting the first part of that result.
+	- An idea to keep the middle part of a variable is getting the last (or first) part and then, again, getting the first (or last) part of that result.
 	-
 	-
 -